earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 ## an S3 object of class SpatialPointsDataFrame , using as.data.frame
 ```

-Note that this time we imported point data.
-We can't use the tidy function
+Note that this time you imported point data.
+You can't use the tidy function
 on points data.
-Instead, we simply convert it to a data.frame using the function
+Instead, you simply convert it to a data.frame using the function
 `as.data.frame`.